 For this reason, as by God’s gift, I find you with the zeal necessary to attain this end, and you on your part help me with your prayers.
 I will try to fan into flame the spark of divine love that is hidden within you, as far as I am able through the power of the Holy Spirit.

-First, let me say that we have already received from God the ability to fulfil all his commands.
+First, let me say that we have already received from God the ability to fulfill all his commands.
 We have then no reason to resent them, as if something beyond our capacity were being asked of us.
 We have no reason either to be angry, as if we had to pay back more than we had received.
 When we use this ability in a right and fitting way, we lead a life of virtue and holiness.
 But if we misuse it, we fall into sin.

 This is the definition of sin: the misuse of powers given us by God for doing good, a use contrary to God’s commands.
 On the other hand, the virtue that God asks of us is the use of the same powers based on a good conscience in accordance with God’s command.